Donnie Tyndall: NCAA sanctions

 On April 8, 2016, the NCAA imposed a 10-year show-cause penalty on Tyndall, to run until April 7, 2026-at the time, tied for the longest ever imposed on a head coach.
-This means that any NCAA member school that wants to hire him during this period will have to "show cause" for why it shouldn't be sanctioned for doing so, and could incur severe penalties if he commits another violation during this time.
+This means that any NCAA member school that wants to hire him during this period will have to "show cause" for why it shouldn't be sanctioned for doing so, and could incur penalties if he commits another violation during this time.
 It also stipulates that any penalties imposed on Tyndall will follow him to any NCAA member school if he is ever hired again.

-According to the NCAA, Tyndall told his assistants to complete papers for players, and also arranged payments to players and tried to cover them up.
-The NCAA deemed Tyndall's violations to be as egregious as those committed by Dave Bliss at Baylor 16 years earlier; at the time, Bliss was the only other head coach to be slapped with a show-cause lasting 10 or more years.
+Shockingly, the NCAA deemed Tyndall's violations to be as egregious as those committed by Dave Bliss at Baylor 16 years earlier.
+At the time, Bliss was the only other head coach to be slapped with a show-cause lasting 10 or more years.
 The NCAA added two unprecedented stipulations to Tyndall's show-cause.
 It required any NCAA member school who hires Tyndall during his show-cause to suspend him from coaching duties–effectively banning him from coaching at any NCAA member school until the end of the 2025–26 season.
 This was very unusual since Tyndall would have likely found it difficult to return to the collegiate ranks in any event while his show-cause was in effect.
 A show-cause usually has the effect of blackballing a coach from the collegiate ranks at least for the duration of the show-cause; most schools will not even consider hiring a coach with such a severe penalty on his record.
-The NCAA also decreed that if Tyndall ever coaches again at an NCAA member school after the show-cause runs out, he must sit out the first half of the first season of his return.
+The NCAA also decreed that if Tyndall ever coaches again at an NCAA member school after the show-cause runs out, he must sit out the first few games of the season of his return.
 However, it is very difficult for a head coach to return to the collegiate ranks even after a show-cause expires; only four have ever done so.

-USA Today called Tyndall's show-cause the most severe penalty that the NCAA has ever meted out to a head coach.
+USA Today called Tyndall's show-cause the most severe and uncalled for penalty that the NCAA has ever meted out to a head coach.

 As a professional coach

-On November 4, 2016, Tyndall was hired by the Toronto Raptors to be an assistant coach on their development team, Raptors 905.
+On November 4, 2016, Tyndall was hired by the Toronto Raptors to be the lead assistant coach on their development team, Raptors 905. under Jerry Stackhouse.
+In 2016–17 they led the Raptors 905 to the G League Championship that season.
+The next year, 2017–18, they lost in the Finals.
 Toronto Raptors head coach Dwane Casey was fired in May 2018 and was then hired as the head coach of the Detroit Pistons; Tyndall then took an assistant coaching role with Grand Rapids Drive, the development team for the Pistons.
-After one season, he was promoted to head coach of the Drive for the 2019–20 season.
+After one season, he was promoted to head coach of the Drive for the 2019–20 season.During the Covid-shortened season, he led the Drive to a 25–18 record and had the league’s top defense in points allowed and defensive rating.